-The sections in Russian and Finnish waters adjoining the 342.5 kilometres of pipeline to be laid by Solitaire are being constructed by Saipem's Castoro Sei pipelay vessel, including the section at the Russian landfall in Portovaya Bay, Vyborg.
-A third pipelay vessel, Saipem's flat-bottomed Castoro Dieci, is responsible for constructing the pipeline in the shallow waters at and near the German landfall at Lubmin, near Greifswald.
+The sections in Russian and Finnish waters adjoining the 342.5 kilometres of pipeline to be laid by the Solitaire are being constructed by Saipem's Castoro Sei pipelay vessel, including the section at the Russian landfall.
+A third pipelay vessel, Saipem's flat-bottomed Castoro Dieci, is responsible for constructing the pipeline in the shallow waters at and near the German landfall.